The Big Move - Entry #2

 So, we did—head on!
 We knew we couldn’t let fear hold us back.

 The thought of looking back years from now, wondering what could have been, was far more unsettling than the fear of change.
 Once the visa came through, we had just four weeks to pack up our lives.
-We had to sell our cars, rent out our house, find a new home for our guinea pigs, and inform everyone—work, schools, friends.
+We had to sell our cars, rent out our house, find a new home for our guinea pigs, and tell everyone - work, schools, friends.
 It was a whirlwind.
 But in a way, the rush made it easier.
-There was no time to overthink—only to act, embrace the chaos, and step into the unknown.
+There was no time to overthink it, only to act, embrace the chaos, and step into the unknown.

 Leaving Behind the Familiar

 Moving across the world isn’t just about packing bags and booking flights.
 It’s about leaving behind a life you’ve built.
 England had been home for years.
-We had just renovated our house—a sanctuary.
-Our days were filled with routines that brought comfort: school drop-offs, work, gym classes, coffee with friends, weekend trips.
-Every corner of our town held a memory.
-And then there were the people—family and friends who’d been part of our everyday life.
+We had just renovated our house and really made it into a home, with every room reflecting our personalities.
+Our days were filled with routines that brought comfort: school prick-ups and drop-offs, my children's busy social and dance schedules, my work and all those fitness classes, coffee with friends and weekend trips.
+Saying good-bye to my friends and family and everyone who have been a part of our everyday life was very hard.

 Why We Chose Seoul

-Seoul wasn’t just another city—it was a chance to redefine our lives.
-Everything about it was different from what we knew—language, customs, traditions.
+Seoul wasn’t just another city, t was a chance to redefine our lives.
+Everything about it was different from what we knew, the language, customs, traditions.
 But that was exactly what made it exciting.

 The Emotional Rollercoaster